H-mmer/CTF-Writeups/DCTF/README.md

 ```

 That's a stripped down version of a script I used in MidnightSunCTF earlier this year which had the same idea of creating a new key from partial key.

-#### 2.7 A Simple SP Box!
+### 2.7 A Simple SP Box

 ![spbox](./images/sp_box.png)